TankNut/ttt-config/README.md

 By detouring the aforementioned functions we're effectively replacing the map population functions with our own.
 In these functions we essentially copy the same method the gamemode would normally use but instead of spawning entities on the map we're creating a list of entity categories (e.g. SPAWN_PISTOL, SPAWN_RIFLE, SPAWN_SNIPER) linked to a position.

-This list is then fed into our own spawn script which'll look through the configuration and spawn entities (together with their ammo) based on the categories created earlier, meaning that pistols get replaced by pistols and not by rifles.
+This list is then fed into our own spawn script which'll look through the configuration and spawn entities (together with their ammo) based on the categories created earlier, meaning that pistols get replaced by pistols and not by shotguns.

+To make things more interesting the tool also supports randomized fallbacks and uses a weighted random system, letting you easily configure rare weapon spawns.

 ###### Why does ammo spawn with weapons instead of in the normal spots?